duckdb/duckdb-web/why_duckdb.md

 See our [DuckDB Testimonial Twitter Wall](/docs/twitter_wall)

 ## Standing on the Shoulders of Giants
 DuckDB uses some components from various Open-Source projects and draws inspiration from scientific publications.
-We are very greatful for this.
+We are very grateful for this.
 Here is an overview:

 * **Execution engine:** The vectorized execution engine is inspired by the paper [MonetDB/X100: Hyper-Pipelining Query Execution](http://cidrdb.org/cidr2005/papers/P19.pdf) by Peter Boncz, Marcin Zukowski and Niels Nes.
 * **Optimizer:** DuckDB's optimizer draws inspiration from the papers [Dynamic programming strikes back](https://15721.courses.cs.cmu.edu/spring2020/papers/20-optimizer2/p539-moerkotte.pdf) by Guido Moerkotte and Thomas Neumann as well as [Unnesting Arbitrary Queries](http://www.btw-2015.de/res/proceedings/Hauptband/Wiss/Neumann-Unnesting_Arbitrary_Querie.pdf) by Thomas Neumann and Alfons Kemper.